 Men usually miss the sense of security and intimacy most after a breakup.
 If you have shared a long-term relationship and your man has been deeply connected to you and realizes their intention to reconnect, they may start missing you within a few weeks.

-While it is painful and heartbreaking for anyone to end a relationship they enjoyed and cherished, men and women may react differently to a breakup.
+While it is painful and heartbreaking for anyone to end a relationship they enjoyed and cherished, men and women may react differently to a divorce.
 While some believe that women experience more pain, Charlotte Entwistle, the lead author of a related study by Lancaster University, says, “Notably, the fact that the heartache theme was more commonly discussed by men emphasizes how men are at least as emotionally affected by relationship problems as women.”
 However, more than gender, an individual’s personality and emotional quotient may determine how they deal with a breakup.

 Infographic: Men vs. Women After Breakup